mitre/menelaus/README.md

 # Background

-Menelaus implements algorithms for _the purposes of_ drift detection.
+Menelaus implements algorithms for drift detection in machine learning.
 Drift detection is a branch of machine learning focused on the detection of unforeseen shifts in data.
 The relationships between variables in a dataset are rarely static and can be affected by changes in both internal and external factors,